JoseRoca/WinFBX/docs/Databases/ADO Classes/CADORecordset Class.md

 * **Static cursor** -- provides a static copy of a set of records for you to use to find data or generate reports; always allows bookmarks and therefore allows all types of movement through the Recordset.
 Additions, changes, or deletions by other users will not be visible.
 This is the only type of cursor allowed when you open a client-side **Recordset** object.

-* **Forward-only cursor** -- allows you to only scroll forward through the **Recordset++.
+* **Forward-only cursor** -- allows you to only scroll forward through the **Recordset**.
 Additions, changes, or deletions by other users will not be visible.
 This improves performance in situations where you need to make only a single pass through a **Recordset**.

 Set the **CursorType** property prior to opening the **Recordset** to choose the cursor type, or pass a **CursorType** argument with the **Open** method.
 Some providers don't support all cursor types.
 Check the documentation for the provider.
 If you don't specify a cursor type, ADO opens a forward-only cursor by default.